Powder Feeders can be divided into two main categories:

 Depending on requirements controllers can be set up to manage multiple components and recipes.
 Systems can be designed for Loss-in-Weight dosing or Gain-in-Weight systems.

-An important accessory used with Gimat’s powder feeders are Flat bottom agitators also known as Flat bottom extractors, used below hoppers and tanks for the discharge of powder, milled and mixed substances.
+An important accessory used with Gimat’s powder feeders are the flat bottomed agitators also known as flat bottomed extractors, used below hoppers and tanks for the discharge of powder, milled and mixed substances.

 These bin dischargers become necessary and are particularly advantageous in the presence of products that clog with low fluidity, or if the installation is in a confined space.

-In addition to the powder feeders described above, Gimat also produces vibrating feeders, also known as vibrating feeding system.
+In addition to the powder dosers described above, also producers vibrating channel dosers.

-The vibrating base is the “engine” of this type of feeder and is selected according to the needs of the customer.
+The vibrating base in the “engine” of this type of doser and is selected on the basis of the customer’s needs.